 In September of the year you plan to apply to enter graduate school, attend the Fall Meeting for Applicants.
-Current students as well as graduates are invited to participate.
+Current students as well as alumni are invited to participate.

 Note: Make sure that you choose the option to waive your rights to read the letters of recommendation.
 The HPA Committee will only use those letters in which you have waived your rights in the committee letter.